pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - For the installation, we need the vCenter’s trusted root CA certificates to allow the OpenShift installation program to access your vCenter via it's API.
 You can download the vCenter certificates via the vCenter URL.
 For example, my vCenter URL to download the vCenter certificates is https://vsca01.example.com/certs/download.zip

-- Unzip the download.zip file that contains the vCenter ceritificates.
+- Unzip the download.zip file that contains the vCenter certificates.
 With a Linux client you can use the "tree certs" command to see the files and file structure.

 ```
 $ tree certs